 Many employees say one of the biggest factors turning them off companies is a lack of information on what the workplace is actually like.
 Updating your website’s employment pages with contemporary information, and displaying company life on your social media is a good start.
 Also, be sure to create a strong employee pack, accessible on your site, to send to potential candidates with testimonials from employees, photos, and clear, concise information on culture, benefits, compensation, career, and environment.

-How well is your recruiter communicating your EVP?
-Do they understand your culture, the ins and outs of your team’s dynamics and know what constitutes your ideal hire?
-One of the fastest ways to tarnish an EVP is to make bad hires – your existing team morale will suffer, retention will fall, and dissatisfied or disappointed hires will leave poor reviews for your next candidate to read.
+It’s not just important internally though.
+Your recruiter needs to communicate your Employee Value Proposition as though they were part of your team.
+But do they understand your culture, and the ins and outs of your team’s dynamics?
+Are they aware of what constitutes your ideal hire?
+One of the fastest ways to tarnish an EVP is to make bad hires: your existing morale will suffer, retention will fall, and dissatisfied or disappointed hires could leave poor reviews for prospective candidates to see.

 Solutions Driven offers a refreshing alternative.
 Exclusive-only recruitment means our specialist STEM recruiters become an extension of your team.
 They’ll take the time to fully understand and even suggest improvements to your EVP in order to attract the best passive candidates the market has to offer.
 The tech guys won’t get a look-in.

 Is your engineering organisation in need of the best talent?